GideonZ/1541u-documentation/ultimate64-manual.rst

 demos from the 'Ultimate' drive.
 Many demos and games seemed to work flawlessly.
 From there, I decided I should first create the hardware platform with all the required I/O, such that I could do better tests.
-The result of this is shown in the 3D model above.
+The result of this is shown in the first prototype, as shown in the picture above.

 Basic operation
 ===============